-You’ll have to pay taxes and a modest fuel surcharge, which shouldn’t be more than a couple hundred dollars for most flights to Asia.
+You’ll have to pay taxes and a modest fuel surcharge, which shouldn’t be more than a couple of hundred dollars for most flights to Asia.
 Fares will differ depending on the dates of your flight, so take advantage of flexible schedules to get a cheaper rate.
 Note that you will spend more on flights to Southeast Asia.

 Once you have your dates and routing in mind, call SkyPass and provide the necessary information to the phone agent and ask that they place the itinerary on hold.
 Note that you can only book an award flight for yourself or an immediate family member.
 If you’re planning to travel with a friend, they’ll need to set up their own SkyPass account.
 You should still be able to transfer points from Chase Ultimate Rewards, but some will be going into your companion’s account instead.

-After the reservation is on hold, fill out this form, print it, scan it and email it to email@example.com, along with a copy of your passport and the passports of relatives in your booking.
+After the reservation is on hold, fill out a SkyPass Award Application, print it, scan it, and email it to SkyPass, along with a copy of your passport and the passports of relatives in your booking.
 If a friend is redeeming from their own account, they’ll need to complete their own form and send it in separately.

 Also bizarre is the airline’s check-in policy.
 You’re required to present the credit card you used to pay for any taxes and surcharges before an agent will hand over your boarding pass.
 If you don’t have the card (perhaps you left it behind or it belongs to someone else), you won’t be able to fly, so it’s critical that you only use a credit card in your name and that you remember to bring it along.

 You can use Korean Air miles for flights on other SkyTeam airlines as well, such as Air France, China Southern, Delta, Garuda Indonesia and KLM, including First Class cabins when available.
-You can also redeem for partner flights on Alaska, Emirates, Etihad, Garuda Indonesia and Hawaiian, though while you’re able to book one-way awards with SkyTeam airlines, you can only book roundtrip with the partners listed above.
+You can also redeem for partner flights on Alaska, Emirates, Etihad, Garuda Indonesia, and Hawaiian, though while you’re able to book one-way awards with SkyTeam airlines, you can only book roundtrip with the partners listed above.